ychen884/Timely-NS3/README.md

 Replace all the files in these two folders with the files in this github repo under model and scratch folder

+For someone not sure how to configure the building script:

+Edit the file .../ns-3.3/src/internet/wscript
+- line 323: headers.source: add model/tcp_cc_timely.h in bracket
+- line 108: obj.source: add model/tcp_cc_timely.cc in bracket

-Then build gain, and you should be ready to run.
+Then you can directly build with ./waf inside ns-3.3, and you should be ready to run.

-If this does not work, I would suggest downloading my virtual machine image to have a try.
+If this does not work or you are looking for a simpler approach, I would suggest downloading my virtual machine image to have a try.

-2. I would also share my virtual machine image, you can get one from here [Coming soon]
+2. You can get download ubuntu vm from here [https://drive.google.com/drive/folders/1pagHFs4arInrFA-4-tnZQaMQuKCltMrZ?usp=sharing] install the vm image with vmware/vbox/... cd ~/ns-allinone-3.33/ns-3.3
+./waf --run "scratch/test --congestion=TCPCCTIMELY --incast=10" for simple demonstration

 3. Scenerio: a simple incast topology with one sink and N source, with limited egress bandwidth.
-Please check the comment in test.cc for more detailed topology description.
+Please check the comment in scratch/test.cc for more detailed topology description.

 ## Run